github/docs/content/issues/trying-out-the-new-projects-experience/about-projects.md

 ---
 title: About projects (beta)
-intro: 'Projects are a customizable, flexible tool for planning and tracking work on {% data variables.product.company_short %}.'
+intro: 'Projects are a customizable, flexible tools for planning and tracking work on {% data variables.product.company_short %}.'
 allowTitleToDifferFromFilename: true
 miniTocMaxHeadingLevel: 3
 versions: